cssanimation/cssanimation.github.io/_posts/2017-03-20-build-hero-header.md

 Make sure the logo and navigation links are easy to read.
 If using a large background image you might want to place a bar along the top to help the logo and links stand out.

-## "There is no fold"
+## Thinking beyond the "fold"

 While it can be impressive to take over the screen with your hero header, it's also ok to let people know there's more to see below.
 People are pretty good at scrolling on the web and on mobile it's even easier than clicking.
 You can make use of this by having the content that follows your header be visible, encouraging people to scroll.

 Still, studies do show that [the information that people see first is more important than the rest of the page](https://www.nngroup.com/articles/page-fold-manifesto/).

-"What is visible on the page without requiring any action is what encourages us to scroll."
+*"What is visible on the page without requiring any action is what encourages us to scroll."*

 In short, make the most of what's visible when the page first appears, but also keep in mind that people do scroll.
 Even if they find that content less important.